catseye/yoob.js/README.markdown

     production web development, we're not trying to optimize page load time here, we just want to run us some esolangs, right?
 You're free to do this yourself.
 May we suggest `cat yoob/*.js > yoob.js`?
-(Note: there will probably one day be a small script to do this sort of thing for you, more intelligently, respecting dependencies and whatnot.)
+(Note: there may one day be a small script to do this sort of thing for you, more intelligently, respecting dependencies and whatnot.
+Especially if you write it and send a pull request.)

 API
 ---